codingfoo/til/computer-security/home-security-recommendations.md

-# Home Security recommendations
+# Home Security Recommendations

 segment your network, guest from home

-never use default passwords, change passwords on routers, etc
+never use default passwords, change passwords on routers, printers, etc

-keep things patched
+keep things updated

 use opendns